 Students apply for admission to the program in the spring semester of the sophomore year.
 A maximum of 19 students are admitted for each of the junior and senior years.
-Once admitted, students must maintain a 2.85 or above grade point average in the major courses and exhibit professional behavior as determined by the Professional Development Assessment.
-Documentation of a physical examination and a background check are required during the junior and senior years.
+Once admitted, students must receive a minimum of B/C in all DTS courses following admission and exhibit professional behavior as determined by the Professional Development Assessment.
+Documentation of a physical examination with various proof of immunities, flu shot, 10-panel drug screen, TB test and a background check are required during the junior and senior years.
 Supervised practice affiliation fees are assessed.